albn-itu/uni-notes/semester-6/refit/notes/Exam Guidance.md

 - There will be dedicated exercise units for Guidance

 Process:
-- Find an IT problem (AI, selfdriven cars, biohacking, social media, crypto, decentralized networks, military tech, military -> civilian tech, the not so safe infrastructure ala skyggekrigen)
+- Find an IT problem (AI, selfdriven cars, biohacking, social media, crypto, decentralized networks, military tech, military -> civilian tech, the fragility of infrastructure ala skyggekrigen)
 - Analyze it

 ## Structure